-We grow though life, meeting proverbial inhibitory walls or undergo self-imposed or culturally imposed rites of passage.
-This vertical progress is may occur quickly, slowly or be continuous or we stop it from our own accord, often affected by forces (thought to be) bigger than us.
+We grow through life, meeting proverbial inhibitory walls or undergoing self-imposed or culturally imposed rites of passage.
+This vertical progress may occur quickly, slowly, or be continuous or we stop it on our own accord, often affected by forces (thought to be) bigger than us.

 The staircases with the castle – the caduceus in medical practice

-In clinical osteopathic practice the observation was made that humans who were missing the vital elements of integrity, flexibility or reflectiveness were the clients who did not get better easily, and took a disproportionate amount of time in the surgery seeking help.
-It was the absence, misuse or disordered hierarchical relationship of the elements of the caduceus that appeared to be the fundamental elements which co-created illness and disease.
+In clinical osteopathic practice, the observation was made that humans who were missing the vital elements of integrity, flexibility, or reflectiveness were the clients who did not get better easily, and took a disproportionate amount of time in the surgery seeking help.
+It was the absence, misuse, or disordered hierarchical relationship of the elements of the caduceus that appeared to be the fundamental elements that co-created illness and disease.
 Specifically, they appeared to be missing the elements of the caduceus as human qualities.

-These human qualities rather than their corresponding physical elements are the important factor in the induction of illness, or the prevention of wellness.
+These human qualities rather than their corresponding physical elements are the important factor in the induction of illness or the prevention of wellness.
 A physical correspondence might be the spine as a symbolic representation of integrity or the staff.
-It might be that their spine is, according to standard criteria (X-ray, spinal examination, digital palpation) normal or showing no abnormal characteristics, yet, the client is expressing pain and non-organic deformities (spinal scoliosis, vertebral subluxation etc).
-Through examination and clinical dialogue we assess that there may be a loss of integrity (the staff figuratively given away, broken, collapsed, morally or physically, fractured, used as a weapon, was used abusively etc).
-On the other hand we might conclude that there is a hyper- or hypo-flexibility that is the cause of the problem.
-In the case of backache, as an example, we might find the client placing their ‘foot’ upon this quality of being too flexible, or that an aspect of flexibility strangled them (due to old patterns of abuse) or tied them up, restricted their choices etc).
-In the case of the client who cannot see why they are ill, we find that they either have no reflective capacity, or that they are in the dark, or that they have not looked closely at the problem, analyzed or stepped aside to see their problem from another point of view or different perspective.
+It might be that their spine is, according to standard criteria (X-ray, spinal examination, digital palpation) normal or showing no abnormal characteristics, yet, the client is expressing pain and non-organic deformities (spinal scoliosis, vertebral subluxation).
+Through examination and clinical dialogue we assess that there may be a loss of integrity (the staff figuratively given away, broken, collapsed, morally or physically, fractured, used as a weapon, was used abusively).
+On the other hand, we might conclude that there is a hyper- or hypo-flexibility that is the cause of the problem.
+In the case of backache, as an example, we might find the client placing their ‘foot’ upon this quality of being too flexible, or that an aspect of flexibility strangled them (due to old patterns of abuse) or tied them up, restricting their choices).
+In the case of the clients who cannot see why they are ill, we find that they either have no reflective capacity, or that they are in the dark, or that they have not looked closely at the problem, analyzed or stepped aside to see their problem from another point of view or different perspective.

 The human body contains that which is hidden.
 It obscures its internal natures, and their unease or disorder.
 The physician draws out, in dialogue, what may be going on.
-Obviously the trained eye, ear and other senses will spot the obvious when displayed in some way: aberrant behavior, some ill-at-ease, pallor, temperature, palpation etc… For instance, the person who tells of hunger, temperature fluctuations, exhaustion, upset stomach is displaying disorders at the vegetal level.
-We may see the animal level on display when there is a limp, a broken limb, frozen shoulder, penile impotence, muscular and joint problems.
-We may also meet psychological unease, obsession, forgetfulness and mania when we talk to the human level.
-In all of these the culprit is obvious.
-Less obvious may be the bone ache, the resident vibration of skeletal tissue, the deformation of our structure, the organic changes slowly encroaching the frame, the signal heard but not understood at the material level.
+Obviously, the trained eye, ear, and other senses will spot the obvious when displayed in some way: aberrant behaviour, some ill-at-ease, pallor, temperature, palpation… For instance, the person who tells of hunger, temperature fluctuations, exhaustion, and upset stomach is displaying disorders at the vegetal level.
+We may see the animal level on display when there is a limp, a broken limb, a frozen shoulder, penile impotence, and muscular and joint problems.
+We may also meet psychological unease, obsession, forgetfulness, and mania when we talk to the human level.
+In all of these, the culprit is obvious.
+Less obvious may be the bone ache, the resident vibration of skeletal tissue, the deformation of our structure, the organic changes slowly encroaching on the frame, and the signal heard but not understood at the material level.

 We can illustrate these patterns in the following examples.
 Our normal formative process is one of differentiation.
-This is the ability for the human to separate between what is ‘theirs’ and what is not, and what is of lower order and what is higher.
-This requires diligence, foresight and hindsight, courage and the willingness to grow through a development of all the differing selves .
+This is the ability of the human to separate between what is ‘theirs’ and what is not, and what is of lower order and what is higher.
+This requires diligence, foresight, hindsight, courage, and the willingness to grow through the development of all the differing selves.
 Personal development may include learning and study, but also the culture and development of an inner and outer life.
 This includes the ability to see, feel, and hear the signs of a Higher Spiritual life.
 It is important to be able to differentiate what comes from the Divine and what comes from life.